-As I noted on the Campgrounds Overview page (Pros/Cons section), the only complaint I had the entire time I was here was that when I first arrived, even though provided with map and told how to get to my pull-through site, I would have appreciated more than just these signs directing to either Pull-Thru or Back-in sites from the roads (these were not the only two roads, either).
+The only complaint I had the entire time I was here was that when I first arrived, even though provided with map and told how to get to my pull-through site, I would have appreciated more than just these signs directing to either Pull-Thru or Back-in sites from the roads (these were not the only two roads, either).
 Since the roads loop around and it ended up not really being a problem, avoiding any kind of stress or uncertainty upon arrival for a solo driver with no navigator would have been preferable.

 This street scene shows the middle row of pull-thru sites with Site 21 on the left.
 As you can see the roads are paved and in great condition.
 Each site is also paved and level.

 Along the outside edge, this street scene shows Site 46 on the left with Site 45 empty next to it.
 I was told that these are the most requested sites due to the trees, views and the good amount of space between them.

 But rounding the corner, this Site 48 would be my pick.
 The yard is huge and offers great privacy on either side.
 And backing in here would be a breeze since the curve in the road makes the perfect setup.
 Plus, I love the little natural flower garden feature.

 But I certainly had nothing to complain about with my Site 50.
 Besides the convenience of a large pull-through, having the mountains as neighbors was the biggest plus to me.
 However, in order to pull the motorhome up to the front of the site and have my tow car behind it would have meant getting out my longer water hose, so I just parked more toward the back and parked my car in front.
 All of the sites electric/water connections were at the very back of the sites this way, so those like me with connections more in the middle of their RVs will have to make adjustments for this.